Clement Temile: Education

-Career

 Playing career

 During his playing career he played for Bendel Insurance in Nigeria and Beitar Netanya in Israel, as well as the Nigerian national side.
 He appeared in one FIFA World Cup qualifying match in 1984.

-Management career
+Managerial career

 Contrary to a report in an English newspaper, Temile was not offered the job of Nigeria manager.
 In April 2008 according to Chairman of NFA Technical Committee, Chief Taiwo Ogunjobi, Temile was never approached to take over the vacant position of the Nigerian national side.